Sudarshana Chakra: Rigveda

 Artistic representation of Chakrapani Perumal worshiped in Tamil Nadu.

 The Rigveda mentions the Sudarshana Chakra as a symbol of Vishnu, and as the wheel of time.

 Mahabharata

-The Mahabharata features the divine discus as a weapon of Krishna, identified with Vishnu.
+The Mahabharata features the spinning disc as a weapon of Krishna, identified with Vishnu.
 The deity beheads Shishupala with the Sudarshana Chakra at the rajasuya yajna of Emperor Yudhishthira.
 He also employs it during the fourteenth day of the Kurukshetra War to obscure the sun.
 The Kauravas are deceived, allowing Arjuna to slay Jayadratha, avenging the death of his son.

 Ramayana

 The Ramayana states that the Sudarshana Chakra was created by the divine architect, Vishvakarma.
-Vishnu slays a danava named Hayagriva on top of a mountain named Chakravana, seizing the discus from him.
+Vishnu slays a danava named Hayagriva on top of a mountain named Chakravana, seizing the disc from him.